SEGroup18/SE-Project-Recipe-Recommender/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone particpating in it is governed by [Code of Conduct](https://github.com/SE-Fall-2024-Team-53/SE-Project-Recipe-Recommender/blob/main/CODE_OF_CONDUCT.md).
-Everyone contributing to this project should uphold this and any inappropriate behaviour should be reported to sguttha@ncsu.edu or skaonda@ncsu.edu or snandak3@ncsu.edu.
+Everyone contributing to this project should uphold this and any inappropriate behaviour should be reported to the team

 ## Doubts Related to Github